What's on in the Shoalhaven this week

 Advertisement

 All through May, chefs of the Shoalhaven are spotlighting the best of local food and wine for Celebration of Food Month.
-This week, Terrara House is teaming up with Sydney's iconic Italian restaurants - Ormeggio and Pilu for a 'Coast to Coast' rivalry dinner (12 May), TAFE Ulladulla is hosting a coffee masterclass (14 May), and Kangaroo Valley's Hampden Deli is holding a 'delicious desserts' cooking class.
-Check out the Register's ultimate guide to Celebration of Food Month.
+Highlights for this weekend include: a long table lunch with food editor and author Jill Dupleix (May 20), a slow food fire and smoke long lunch (May 21), and Massimo Mele at Ponte (May 24).
+For more, check out the Register's ultimate guide to Celebration of Food Month.

 Live Music